FacebookTwitterEmailLinkedInTeamsWhatsApp

 4. Enter a name for your calendar

-5. Tap the “People” icon and type in name(s) or enter email addresses of the people you want to share your calendar with
+5. Tap the “People” icon and type in the name(s) or enter the email addresses of the people you want to share your calendar with

 6. Tap the tick icon to share your calendar